 This might provide an important societal impulse for our country to find itself again in a new way through an understanding of "Jerusalem" and it becomesan idea of Jerusalem in German-Jewish relations.

-The Rose of Shalom consists of the flower of a “White Rose” with a star resting on it: A living heart!
+The Blossom of Shalom consists of twelve white petals and a star resting on it: A living heart!
 This star also represents the connection between “Heaven” and “Earth”, between Spirit and Matter.
-The Rose is located in the middle of the Tree of Life in the Circle of Peace: a human being can connect heaven and earth inside himself, similar to a tree.
+The blossom is located in the middle of the Tree of Life in the Circle of Peace: a human being can connect heaven and earth inside himself, similar to a tree.
 From a Christian perspective, this is a man or a woman that is filled with the Holy Spirit.
 There are two triangles in the star.
 The triangle with the brown spot in the top points towards the Rhine Plain and what used to be “Jerusalem on the Rhine” (Earth).
 The other triangle with the brown spot in the base points towards Jerusalem in Israel (Heaven).
 The Turning Point for Life is embedded at the center of the star, with the inscription “Chai” (Life).
 The entire peace and freedom monument was constructed in relation to this one point in the center.
 There is no ideology in this one point that is connecting everything.
 Here is Shalom - harmony, salvation, wealth, and peace.
 This point at the center is located exactly 72 cm above the plane (outside) in front of the 1st step of the Threshold of Humility.
 This is a reference to the 72 names of God; it all revolves around experiencing.

 People took off their shoes as they entered the Tree of Life.
 This signifies the surrender of habits and prejudices, opening oneself for experiences that emanate from the heart.
 Shalom can be found here in this soul's center.
 The Circle of Peace can resensitise people to their internal yearning for holiness.
 We need signs of hope that touch the good inside of us.
 The greatest calamities in a society are made possible not by “evil people” but by the lack of recognition of the potential for good in it!
 Taking responsibility for life is a positive expression.
 It strives to express itself in the involvement of freedom-loving and responsible citizens.
 In this sense, this project has been realized on a private estate after many years of voluntary work.
 Peace in freedom may prevail over Earth; light, love, and life.